-This B.S. in Management degree serves those who have just completed their associate degree at Grace College Indianapolis and those who have interrupted their higher education for work, family, or other commitments.
+This B.S. in Management degree serves those who have just completed their associate degree at Grace College Indianapolis and those who have interrupted their higher education for work, family or other commitments.
 Building upon previous college credits and life-long learning experiences equivalent to about two years of college, the GOAL degree can be completed in as little as 16 months by attending class one night per week and two Saturdays per semester.
-This degree is offered on the Winona Lake Main Campus, at the Indianapolis and Detroit sites, and is also offered fully online.
+This degree is offered on the Winona Lake Main Campus, at the Indianapolis site, and is also offered fully online.

 Courses in this major:

-Students study the basic legal principles which control modern business transactions.
-Additionally, the course deals with such topics as contracts, agencies, employment, negotiable instruments, property, sales, and business relations with government.
+Students study the basic legal principles that control modern business transactions.
+Additionally, the course deals with such topics as contracts, agencies, employment, negotiable instruments, property, sales and business relations with government.

 Students will learn how to interpret basic statistics in order to aid in the decision-making process.
 Examples from research studies will be employed to help the student comprehend how various statistics can be used to make decisions about real life problems in the workplace and in society.